Introduction to Networking

 - Labs: Students are to complete various lab assignments.
 Lab assignments provide students with a real-life look at the use of various networking components.
 Students will go through various steps to connect, configure, secure, and manage networks and network devices.
 [CLOs: 1,2,3,4,5,6; Core Competency: H]

-- Online Discussion Board: Students will participate in the discussion board by providing summaries, ideas and/or opinions relating to networking topics introduced in the class.
+- Online Discussion Board: Students will lead/moderate one discussion thread relating to their research topic.
+Students must also participate in the discussion board by providing ideas or opinions relating to research topics espoused by other students.
 Discussion board participation cannot be made-up once the discussion has been completed.
 [CLOs: 1,2,3,4,5,6; Core Competencies: H, M]

 - Online via TestOut (www.testout.com).
 Students must purchase online code to access Network Pro.
 ISBN is 978-1-935080-43-5